wp-plugins/weever-apps-20-mobile-web-apps/readme.txt

 == Description ==

+**Build impressive web apps in minutes.**

-appBuilder for Wordpress allows you to build a single web app that works for iPhone, Android, Windows 8, Blackberry 10 and tablets.
-Or, use our service to convert your HTML5 web app into a hybrid app for the App store, Google Play, Windows Store or Blackberry World marketplaces.
+appBuilder for Wordpress allows you to build an HTML5 web app that works for iPhone, Android, Windows 8, Blackberry 10 and tablets.

-Your app will look, feel and function like a 'native' iOS, Android, Windows 8, or Blackberry app!
+Web apps launch instantly for mobile browsers, but can also be installed to the phone and tablet home screen.
+Your app will look and feel like a 'native' iOS, Android, Windows 8, or Blackberry app!

+We also offer an optional service to convert your HTML5 web app into a hybrid app for the App store, Google Play, Windows Store or Blackberry World marketplaces.

+**How it works**

 This plugin enables you to build and manage your app entirely within WordPress' administrator backend, presenting your web site content in a responsive-plus, touch-friendly context.

 App users will be able to quickly find your latest news, follow your social network feeds, tap to make a phone call or email, watch videos, swipe through photos and more.

-Getting started:
+**Getting started:**

 - Sign up for an app subscription key at http://weeverapps.com/pricing
 - Install the plugin